 The Salvation Army doesn’t offer communion

-The Salvation Army also does not offer communion during their services.
+The Salvation Army also does not offer communion during its services.
 There are several reasons for this:

 - First, from the start, the Salvation Army has ministered to many alcoholics.
 Before the temperance movement, all churches used wine, not grape juice, in their communion services.
 Thus, practicing communion could be counterproductive to the goal of restoring people’s brokenness.